 Tangible and intangible capital assets are capitalized at historical cost, or estimated historical cost for assets where actual historical cost is not available.
-Donated assets are recorded at their estimated fair market value at the date of donation.
-The District maintains a threshold level of \$2,000 for capitalizing tangible and intangible capital assets.
+Right to use assets are capitalized at the present value of the minimum lease payments.
+Donated assets are recorded at their estimated fair acquisition value at the date of donation.
+The District maintains a threshold level of \$2,000 for capitalizing tangible and intangible capital and right to use assets.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

-Tangible and intangible capital assets are recorded in the government-wide financial statements, but are not reported in the fund financial statements.
-Capital assets are depreciated using the straight-line method over their estimated useful lives.
+Tangible and intangible capital and right to use assets are recorded in the government-wide financial statements, but are not reported in the fund financial statements.
+Capital and right to use assets are depreciated using the straight-line method over their estimated useful lives.
 Since surplus assets are sold for an immaterial amount when declared as no longer needed for program purposes by the District, no salvage value is taken into consideration for depreciation purposes.
 Useful lives vary from 3 to 15 years for equipment.